 These symptoms can appear anywhere from 30 minutes to a few hours after having dairy.

-Greek yogurt has even less lactose than regular yogurt because more of the whey is removed.
+Greek yogurt has less lactose than regular yogurt because more of the whey is removed.
 Greek yogurt is one of the most easily digestible dairy foods.
 Just make sure “whey protein concentrate” isn’t on the ingredient list.
-This is sometimes added to increase protein, but it also increases the lactose content.
+This is sometimes added to increase protein, but also increases the lactose content.